 2) Establishing Your Own Company Still Entails a Lot of Work

 Overseas businesses are caught in a catch-22 here.
-On the one hand, SAUDI ARABIA KSA’s online landscape is fully ripe for foreign e-commerce enterprises to venture in, but on the other hand, it is still a lot of work to register your business there formally.
+On the one hand, SAUDI ARABIA KSA’s online landscape is fully ripe for foreign e-commerce enterprises to venture into, but on the other hand, it is still a lot of work to register your business there formally.

 Bringing in a huge investment is not such a problem for big, established importers.
 However, the majority of medium and small-scale businesses just shrug off the idea of entering the Saudi market because they can’t afford the hefty upfront cost it entails.
-If you are also one of those businessmen that are letting go of this opportunity due to capital restraints, then you should consider working with a seller IOR.
+If you are also one of those businessmen who are letting go of this opportunity due to capital restraints, then you should consider working with a seller IOR.

-If you are running a B2C business, then the services of an experienced seller IOR are enough to run your business from overseas without having any physical presence in the country.
+If you are running a B2C business, then the services of an experienced seller, IOR, are enough to run your business from overseas without having any physical presence in the country.
 For instance, an online store can put its entire product catalog on the Saudi digital market with the help of e-commerce IORs that also work in the capacity of a seller on different platforms.

-Within a single service fee, you can save yourself from all the hassle of establishing a business overseas and all the hefty expenses it entails.
+With a single service fee, you can save yourself from all the hassle of establishing a business overseas and all the hefty expenses it entails.

 4) There Is an Opportunity in SAUDI ARABIA KSA to Expand